Jackv-makes/SGR/readme.md

 [PCBWay Project](https://www.pcbway.com/project/shareproject/SGR_Simple_Gameboy_Regulator_e071975c.html)

 # Bill of Materials & Assembly
 The board has only 6 components, which are all surface mounted and do require some basic soldering skills to build.
 If you are not very experienced, you will probably have a harder time with desoldering the existing regulator than soldering this one on.
 If you don't trust yourself with building one, you can order them assembled from PCBWay/JLC.
+Don't forget to buy some 2.54mm header pins!

 # Credit and Thanks